 This page is designed only to give you some help with understanding the regulations you should comply with.
-We do not pretend the informations provided here are to be exhaustive neither current.
+We do not pretend the information provided here are to be exhaustive neither current.
 It is you duty to know and abide by the law.

-We highly recommend you to have a look to the Short-Term Rentals Ordinance (Administrative Code Chapter 41.A).
+We highly recommend you to have a look at the Short-Term Rentals Ordinance (Administrative Code Chapter 41.A).
 You should visit the website of the Office of Short-Term Rentals.
-You can reach them at firstname.lastname@example.org / 415.575.9179.
+You can reach them at email@example.com / 415.575.9179.